manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Hit enter to signal that yes, this is ok.
 After doing to, NPM will create file `package.json` within our project folder.

 This file turns our project folder into an NPM package.
-NPM packages are Node.js applications and libraries that can be shared with other developers through the NPM ecosystem.
+NPM packages are Node.js applications or libraries that can be shared with other developers through the NPM ecosystem.
 We have already seen this in action: someone created an NPM package named "typescript" and released it into the NPM ecosystem.
 This allowed us to download and install that package onto our computer by running `npm install -g typescript`.

-Our goal here is not to release our webserver application into the world.
-Still, it's useful to have it set up as an NPM package.
+Our goal here is not to release our webserver application into the world - still, it's useful to have it set up as an NPM package.
 Releasing software is just one functionality provided by NPM.
-We are interested in one of the other many goodies that NPM provides - namely, dependency management.
+We are interested in one of the other many goodies that NPM provides - namely, *dependency management*.
 When extending our webserver application, we want to make use of other NPM packages, and file `package.json` allows us to define the names and versions of these packages.
 This is called "dependency management" because this way, we can *manage*, in a structured way, what the software packages are that our own software package *depends on* to work correctly.

 Let's see this in action right away.
 As we are going to transform our JavaScript application into a TypeScript application, it would be nice if we were able to not only define the types of the parameters of our own functions, but to also see what the types are of parameters of the internal Node.js functions that we are calling from our own code.

-For example, here is line of of our own code, where we call a function from the built-in "url" module of Node.js:
+For example, here is a line of our own code, where we call a function from the built-in Node.js "url" module:

-    const x = myUrl.searchParams.get("name");
+    const name = myUrl.searchParams.get("name");

 It would be nice if we knew, during development, what type of parameter is allowed to be passed to the `get()` function.